Graduate Minors

 As a dual degree student, you must meet all Law School requirements: 88 credits (of which 32 are required first-year courses), as well as completion of professional responsibility and writing requirements.
 The Law School will accept 12 credits of graduate-level coursework completed outside the Law School.

-A total of 17 Law School credits may be applied to the MPP or MURP degree programs and 14.5 (Plan B) or 7.5 (Plan A) to the MS–STEP program as courses in a concentration or specialization and as electives.
+A total of 17 Law School credits may be applied to the MPP or MURP degree programs and 14.5 (Plan B) or 7.5 (Plan A) to the MS–STEP program as courses in a concentration or as electives.

-School of Law Admissions Office
+Law School Admissions Office

-Humphrey School MPP/JD, MURP/JD, MS–STEP/JDP contact:
+Humphrey School contact:

-Humphrey School of Public Affairs
+Humphrey School Admissions

 Master of Public Policy and Master of Public Health (MPP/MPH) and